q5438722/VulLibMiner/README.md

 In `VeraJava`, `VeraJava/cve_labels.csv` and `VeraJava/verajava.csv` corresponds to the original dataset (including multiple programming languages) and the VeraJava dataset we extracted.

+In `Chronos`, `FastXML`, `LightXML`, we include our baselines and scripts.

+In `data_scripts`, we include our scripts for data-cleaning and generation for VulLibMiner and baselines.

 We do not open-source our code repository now due to the security requirement of our industry partner, and we plan to open-source them at the publication of our paper.
 However, in Section 3, we list all details of our approach, so that it can be easily reproduced.